Updated February 28, 2023

 Freeware like QGIS, gVSIG, Open Jump is perfect packages for students and startup organizations that are thinking to enter the world of GIS.
 While many of the freeware is considered to be used for solving basic to intermediate level problems, QGIS is unique and robust among all the freeware that competes along with the likes of ArcGIS.
 It also integrates with multiple software add-ins like Grass GIS for data manipulation and data integration.

-Moreover, these Organizations less focusses on Freeware and prioritize a lot of their attention on robust tools like ArcGIS because it provides a full-fledged ecosystem for the organizations.
-GIS is nothing without all the software and the hardware associated with it.
+Moreover, these organizations less focusses on Freeware and prioritize a lot of their attention on robust tools like ArcGIS because it provides a full-fledged ecosystem for the organizations.
+GIS is nothing without all the software and hardware associated with it.
 Organizations stick to one particular Software service provider rather than changing the environment.
 GIS and Software Integration is not an overnight task, and hence it requires proper strategic planning and management before deploying.

 This is a guide to GIS Software.
 Here we discuss the introduction to GIS software, working, and types respectively.
 You can also go through our suggested articles to learn more –